Yevrag35/AD-RestAPI/README.md

 ## [Authentication](/Walkthroughs/Authentication)

+By default, the project will use __Windows Authentication__, and it is highly recommended to [set up the application to use Kerberos/Negotiate](/Walkthroughs/Authentication/Negotiate-NTLM-Kerberos) to be as secure as possible.
-By default, the project will use __Windows Authentication__, but I'm baking in some options as well as creating walkthroughs for leveraging other authentication schemes (e.g. - AzureAD, custom JSON web tokens, etc.).
+I'm planning on baking in some options as well as creating walkthroughs for leveraging other authentication schemes (e.g. - AzureAD, custom JSON web tokens, etc.).

 ## Update 4/21/22